A full year —

 and this is just the beginning.

 One year of treatment is a real milestone.
 Your body has been through a lot of change — some of it visible, much of it not.
-Here's what a year of consistent care has done for you, and what's worth thinking about as you move forward.
+Here's what a year of consistent care has done, and what's worth thinking about as you move forward.

 More has happened than you might realize.

 The symptoms you came in with — the ones that disrupted your sleep, your mood, your sense of yourself — have shifted.
 Some dramatically.
 Some gradually.
 That didn't happen by accident.
-It happened because treatment was started, adjusted, and managed over time.
+It happened because treatment was started, adjusted, and managed over time, together.

 Where you are at one year depends entirely on where you started.
 Some patients are well into menopause and finding a new stability.
 Others are years from menopause, still in the middle of perimenopause's most unpredictable stage.
 Both are valid — and both mean continued care matters.